shpaw415/bunext/README.md

 ## Session

-Manage the session from your users by setting a session and optionaly make it accessible from the client side ( default to only Server Side ).
+Manage the session from your users by setting a session and optionally make it accessible from the client side ( default to only Server Side ).

 - SetData only from the Server Side is allowed.
 - Delete Session data can be Client or Server Side
 - GetData can be Client or Server Side ( but Client only have access to what is made public )

   - **useSession**
-  - will automaticaly update the element when the session is updated
+  - will automatically update the element when the session is updated

 ### Set Session data